judsonlmoore/judsonlmoore.com/_posts/blog/2017-02-21-interview-scott-holiday-rival-sons.markdown

 ---
 title:			Enjoy the taste of crow - an interview with Scott Holiday of the Rival Sons
 categories:		blog
-tags:			celebrity encounter, interview, music
+tags:
+  - celebrity encounter
+  - interview
+  - music
 description:	I caught up with Scott Holiday in Germany while on tour with Rival Sons.
 He talks of life on the road, their new album, and how the band thrives.
 excerpt:		I caught up with Scott Holiday in Germany while on tour with Rival Sons.
 He talks of life on the road, their new album, and how the band thrives.
 image:			/assets/images/2017/02/interview-scott-holiday-rival-sons-005.jpg